 Response: Thank you for taking the time to review our manuscript.
 While we understand your concerns regarding the relationship between local and global switch costs, we disagree with your assumption that RTs are constant between pure and switch trials, as this view oversimplifies the relationship between trial types.
 The difference between pure and switch trials fluctuates numerically, even if this difference does not reach conventional significance.
-However, because switch costs reflect difference scores, these fluctuations can differentially affect each cost type.
-Thus, we disagree with your suggestion that we shift the focus of our manuscript from explaining switch costs to focusing on changes in non-switch trials.
+However, because switch costs reflect difference scores, numerical differences in switch trials can, and in our experiment, do contribute to differential switch costs.
+Thus, we disagree with your suggestion that we shift the focus of our manuscript entirely from explaining switch costs to focusing on changes in non-switch trials.

 As for your concerns regarding our working memory account of switch costs, our initial submission already included an “additional mechanism” beyond working memory load to explain the dissociation between switch costs.
 As noted on page 20 of our initial submission, increased global costs on alternating runs trials reflect a combination of working memory load and participants additionally monitoring their progress through each set of runs.
 When a switch is detected, participants then must disengage from the current task-set, activate the alternate task-set in working memory, and then re-engage the task, while repeating the monitoring process.
 However, participants would be less likely to engage in this type of monitoring in the random block, given the unpredictable nature of task changes.
 We have updated our description of this account (pg.
 11) to convey our position more clearly and clarify the role of monitoring in this process.

 Regarding our inclusion of task-cues within both switch blocks, we agree that excluding these prompts from the alternating runs block could introduce potential confounds, as task-cues are necessary to signal changes in the random switch block.
 However, we note that if participants were relying solely on the prompts in the alternating runs block, we would expect their responses to be slowed relative to what we report.
-Furthermore, it is likely that as participants progress through the alternating runs sequence, they begin to pick up on the pattern, resulting in them monitoring their progress to a greater extent relative to the random presentation block where no discernable pattern is present.
+Furthermore, it is likely that as participants progress through the alternating-runs sequence, they become aware of the pattern, resulting in them monitoring their progress to a greater extent relative to the random presentation block where no discernable pattern is present.